refinedev/refine/documentation/docs/api-reference/chakra-ui/components/buttons/clone.md

 ### `hideText`

-It is used to show and not show the text of the button.
+`hideText` is used to show and not show the text of the button.
 When `true`, only the button icon is visible.

 ```tsx live url=http://localhost:3000 previewHeight=200px
 setInitialRoutes(["/"]);